 With ESG integration, sustainability scores are taken into account in portfolio construction.
-For example, by targeting the companies with a better ESG profile or lower carbon footprint, we reduce the sub-fund's ESG risk.
+For example, by targeting the companies with a better ESG profile or lower carbon intensity, we reduce the sub-fund's ESG risk.
 In our investment process, we are able to optimise these sustainability scores and in doing so take all key indicators into account at the same time.

 The exclusion criteria and all sustainability scores are available for portfolio management at any time via Quoniam's investment platform.
 In this way, the various sustainable strategies can be regularly reviewed and adjusted if necessary.
 In this way, the fulfilment of environmental and social characteristics is also checked and controlled.
+Green bonds, social bonds, sustainability bonds or sustainability-linked bonds (i.e. "sustainable bonds") may be acquired if